lamourj/sbbot/README.md

 ```
 python3 sbbCffBot.py
 ```
-Your bot should then be available under the username you registred by the GodFather.
+Your bot should then be available under the username you registred by the BotFather.